Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 #### [49-custom-ask-for-rootpw.rules](EtcPolkitRules.d/49-custom-ask-for-rootpw.rules)
 This is an example from the [Arch Wiki](https://wiki.archlinux.org/index.php/Polkit#Administrator_identities) which resolves one of those annoying discrepancies between `sudo` and `polkit` authorisation.

-To use sudo, you should add your user name to `/etc/sudoers` like so:
+To use sudo, you I add my user name to `/etc/sudoers` like so:
 ```
 ########################################################
 ## User privilege specification